antha-rt/Behavioral-instability-detection/README.md

 ## Limitations

-- Observational data reflect a specific context and population
+- Observational data reflect a specific context, observation window and population
 - Behavioral coding is manual and observer-dependent
 - N2 individual observation are event-driven rather than time-uniform
 - Human intervention introduces non-natural stressors